Summer SchoolAcademic Sessions

 In a fast-evolving world, it is increasingly recognised that education needs to cover more than just traditional subjects if students are going to be equipped to flourish now and in the future.
 We do not have a set curriculum or course books that the classes follow.
 Each week, the teachers plan their lessons ‘from scratch’, with the classes based on that week’s educational excursion.

-This summer school programme provides 22 hours of class-based teaching per week, a full schedule of on and off-site activities and full day off-site excursions twice a week.
+This summer school programme provides 22 hours of instruction-based teaching per week, a full schedule of on and off-site activities and full day off-site excursions twice a week.

 These Global Skills International sessions take place in the mornings and focus on additional skills which are critical for lifelong learning and success.
 In addition to content encompassing communication and collaboration, creativity and critical thinking, they are divided into three distinct areas, with each focusing on either knowledge, skills or values.